Skip to Content

 3. Chlamydia

 The fact that you do not show any other signs of an infection does not mean chlamydia is absent.
-If you’ve engaged in oral, anal, rectal or vaginal sexual intercourse with multiple partners, there is a high chance you will have chlamydia.
+If you’ve engaged in oral, anal, rectal or vaginal sexual intercourse without a condom, especially with new or multiple partners, your chance of chlamydia infection is higher.
+Restored CDC+1

 If you’ve not always used a condom while having sexual intercourse, your yellowing discharge may be due to chlamydia infection.